data-forge/data-forge-js/README.md

 	var newDf = df.dropColumn('Column-to-be-dropped');

+Also works for multiple columns:

+	var newDf = df.dropColumn(['col1', 'col2']);

 # Immutability and Chained Functions

 You may have noticed in previous examples that multiple functions have been chained.

-*data-forge* supports only [immutable](https://en.wikipedia.org/wiki/Immutable_object) operations.
+Data-Forge supports only [immutable](https://en.wikipedia.org/wiki/Immutable_object) operations.
 Each operation returns a new immutable data frame or column.
 No *in place* operations are supported (one of the things I found confusing about *Pandas*).

 This is why, in the following example, the final data frame is captured after all operations are applied: